 - We aim to increase the cost of finding and exploiting vulnerabilities in our products and services - through rapidly identifying and resolving issues we aim to increase the economic cost of finding security bugs.
 By increasing the cost of exploiting a vulnerability – by making it take longer, require more knowledge and more resources from the bad guys – we reduce their return on investment.
 If we can reduce it far enough, it becomes prohibitive or not attractive to them.

-- We support and use industry standards - standardisation in our terminology and approach helps us ensure we’re covering everything, and helps customers understand how to understand what we do.
+- We support and use industry standards - standardization in our terminology and approach helps us ensure we’re covering everything, and helps customers understand how to understand what we do.
 For example, common ratings of vulnerabilities using the Common Vulnerability Scoring System (CVSS) ensures clarity for severity of a particular vulnerability between us and our customers.
 We also follow the vulnerability management processes outlined in ISO 27001 and the Cloud Security Alliance (CSA).

 - External security researchers are a valuable extension of our team - if an Atlassian product has a vulnerability in it, it is in everyone’s interest – both ours, and our customers’ – to find it and fix it as quickly as possible.
-External security researchers who help us do this work are a valuable extension of our security team and should be rewarded appropriately.
+Atlassian incentivizes external researchers to identify vulnerabilities in our products via cash awards from our bug bounty program.
 With the help of external security researchers, we are able to scale our team far beyond traditional approaches!

 - We are open and transparent about our security testing program - our bug bounty program provides statistics about bugs found, we are open about the speed at which we try to fix security bugs, and we make available summary test reports at the bottom of this page, when possible.

 Ongoing security assurance